dwtcourses/dq-oag-sftp-python/README.md

 - *dq-oag-data-ingest* lists files on an SFTP server and only move to the next step of the file does not yet exist in the RDS database table
 - *dq-oag-data-ingest* GET files from an external SFTP server
-- *dq-oag-data-ingest* DELETE files from SFTP
 - sending these files to *clamav-api* with destination *localhost:8080*
 - files are being sent from *clamav-api* to *clamav* with destination *localhost:3310*
 - *OK* or *!OK* response text is sent back to *dq-oag-data-ingest*
-  - *IF OK* file is uploaded to S3 and deleted from local storage
+  - *IF OK* Parse files and *IF* successful DELETE from SFTP
-  - *IF !OK* file is moved to quarantine on the PVC
+  - *IF !OK* file is deleted from the PVC
-- Parse XML files and move failed ones to */ADT/failed_to_parse/oag*
+- Failed to parse XML files are moved to */ADT/failed_to_parse/oag*
+- Upload files from the */ADT/data/oag* to S3
+- Delete uploaded files from PVC

 ## Drone secrets